My Grandmother Rides a Flanders 4 Motorcycle!

 See a Vintage Flanders Motorcyle in Operation

 Turn the sound up, it's a little low.
 I found this well worth watching if you're intrigued by these old motorcycles.
+This one is from 1912 and is now owned by a lover of vintage motorcycles.

 Video of a 1912 Flanders Motorcycle